What Is a Shopper Profile: 8 Types of Shoppers

 - Offer small trinkets and easy-to-transport items: Even if shoppers are just browsing, small gifts or trendy items can still catch their attention.
 Curate an assortment of items that are eye-catching and easy to carry, as well as clear signage that illustrates product benefits.
 Browsers are often out and about, so small things they can take with them will be an easier sell for this shopper.

 - Create product stories: Market your products so they have a story and people see them as more than just goods.
-Use signage and create displays to show how your products can fulfill a need or want and fit into your customers’ lives.
+Create displays to show how your products can fulfill a need or want and fit into your customers’ lives.

 - Allow for self-sufficient shopping: Allow browsers the space they need to explore.
 Make sure they can find all the answers to their questions without working with an associate, so you don’t have to interrupt their shopping experience.
 Write instructions and answers to frequently asked questions on flyers and signs, label everything, and ensure your store is navigable.